Sustainable-Aquafeeds-Project/feed_pressure_mapping/README.md

 The scripts folder contains all code necessary to generate the results attached to the publication listed above.

-All scripts are numbered by the order in which they should be run. **Note:** 01_tidying_data does not need to be run unless the user wishes to rerun the conversion from downloaded data format (e.g. wide format, unjoined data) to create the the tidied raw data available through the raw_data file within the project.
-Otherwise, scripts 02\_... onwards can be run enitirely using the pre tidied raw data in the raw_data file.
-The raw_data file is not available through cloning or forking the project due to the size of datasets that are incompatible with Github storage.
-The raw_data file can be downloaded from the associated Github Large File Storage found here: <ENTER LINK OR DOI>.
+All scripts are numbered by the order in which they should be run. **Note:** 00_tidying_data cannot be run unless the user is a member of the Sustainable Aquafeeds Project and has access to the Research Data Storage facility.
+Raw data is tidied in this script and products are saved to the project folders.

 | Script                                       | Description                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |:---------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|